InstallComparePlatformAccordGitHub

 Published.
 Open to critique.

-CIRIS isn't just code — it's grounded in documented research on AI alignment, ethical frameworks, and accountable autonomy.
+CIRIS isn't just code — it's grounded in documented research on AI coherence, accountability frameworks, and autonomous agents.
 Read the paper, challenge the approach, contribute improvements.
 We welcome scrutiny.

 Going Deeper